OffchainLabs/community-helm-charts/charts/nitro/README.md

 `persistent.pebble.experimental.read-sampling-multiplier` | int                                            a multiplier for the readSamplingPeriod in iterator.maybeSampleRead() to control the frequency of read sampling to trigger a read triggered compaction.
 A value of -1 prevents sampling and disables read triggered compactions.
 Geth default is -1.
 The pebble default is 1 << 4. which gets multiplied with a constant of 1 << 16 to yield 1 << 20 (1MB). | `-1`
 `persistent.pebble.experimental.target-byte-deletion-rate` | int                                           rate (in bytes per second) at which sstable file deletions are limited to (under normal circumstances). | None
 `persistent.pebble.experimental.target-file-size` | int                                                    target file size for the level 0 | `2097152`
-`persistent.pebble.experimental.target-file-size-equal-levels` | if true same target-file-size will be uses for all levels, otherwise target size for layer n = 2 * target size for layer n - 1 | `true`
+`persistent.pebble.experimental.target-file-size-equal-levels` | if true same target-file-size will be uses for all levels, otherwise target size for layer n = 2 * target size for layer n - 1 | None
 `persistent.pebble.experimental.wal-bytes-per-sync` | int                                                  number of bytes to write to a write-ahead log (WAL) before calling Sync on it in the background | None
 `persistent.pebble.experimental.wal-dir` | string                                                          absolute path of directory to store write-ahead logs (WALs) in.
 If empty, WALs will be stored in the same directory as sstables | None
 `persistent.pebble.experimental.wal-min-sync-interval` | int                                               minimum duration in microseconds between syncs of the WAL.
 If WAL syncs are requested faster than this interval, they will be artificially delayed. | None
 `persistent.pebble.max-concurrent-compactions` | int                                                       maximum number of concurrent compactions | `12`
+`persistent.pebble.sync-mode` | if true sync mode is used (data needs to be written to WAL before the write is marked as completed) | None
 `pprof` | enable pprof | None
 `pprof-cfg.addr` | string                                                                                  pprof server address | `127.0.0.1`
 `pprof-cfg.port` | int                                                                                     pprof server port | `6071`